This Day in History — May 18

 2011: Dominique Strauss-Kahn, the managing director of the International Monetary Fund, resigns, saying he wants to devote all his energy to battling the sexual assault charges he faces in New York.
 The charges are later dropped.

-2012: Social network Facebook made its trading debut with one of the most highly anticipated IPOs in Wall Street history; however, by day’s end, Facebook stock closes up only 23 cents from its initial pricing of US$38.
+2012: Social network Facebook made its trading debut with one of the most highly anticipated inital public offers in Wall Street history; however, by day’s end, Facebook stock closes up only 23 cents from its initial pricing of US$38.

 2015: An 11-judge panel of the ninth US Circuit Court of Appeals in San Francisco says a three-member panel of the same court should not have forced YouTube to take down an anti-Muslim film that sparked violence in the Middle East and death threats to actors.